qiskit-community/community.qiskit.org/content/events/finland-unconference.md

 ---
-title: Qiskit Research Unconference
+title: 2020 Qiskit Research Unconference
-dates: 25–29 March 2020
+dates: 25–29 March in Lapland, Finland
-tagline: Bringing Together the Qiskit Research Community
+tagline: Sparking New Projects in the Qiskit Research Community
-description: in Lapland, Findland
+description:
 background: finland-unconference
 nav:
   - text: Location
     goTo: '#location'
   - text: Agenda
     goTo: '#agenda'
-  - text: Seminars
+  - text: Aalto Seminars
-    goTo: '#seminar-schedule'
+    goTo: '#aalto-seminars'
   - text: Code of Conduct
     goTo: '#code-of-conduct'
 ---

 ## What is a Qiskit Research Unconference?

-Qiskit Research Unconferences are participant-driven events that catalyze group research projects.
-The event forms around the ideas and work of the participants, with an emphasis on collaboration and motivation.

-At a Qiskit Research Unconference attendees can collaborate with both quantum researchers and the Qiskit core development team.
+Qiskit Research Unconferences are participant-driven events meant to catalyze group research projects.
+The event forms around the ideas and work of the attendees, with an emphasis on collaboration and motivation.
+Attendees will collaborate with both fellow quantum researchers and the Qiskit core developmeent team.

 The 2020 Qiskit Research Unconference will be hosted in Lapland, Findland from 25–29 of March.
 Invitations will be distributed prior to the event.